3 Dead In Apparent Terrorist Knife Attack At Church In Nice, France

 Two people were killed inside the church, and another died outside it, according to local media reports.

+Macron added that he is mobilizing thousands of soldiers in response to the threat of terrorism, boosting France's domestic Operation Sentinel security mission from 3,000 to 7,000 soldiers.

 The attack took place around 9 a.m. local time.
-The mayor said those who died include a woman and a man who worked at the church as its sacristan, a non-clergy member of the staff.
+The mayor said those who died include a woman and a man who worked at the church as its sacristan, a nonclergy member of the staff.
 More information about the victims has been slow to emerge, after a massive police response closed off the area to focus on securing the church and investigating the shocking crime.

 "I send all my support and all my compassion to the families of the victims of this barbarian," Estrosi said.

-French President Emmanuel Macron arrived in Nice on Thursday, after speaking to Estrosi by phone earlier.
+Macron arrived in Nice on Thursday, after speaking to Estrosi by phone earlier.
 The mayor called the attack on the church an attack on the Christian world.

 "The attacker kept repeating 'Allahu Akbar' (God is Great) even while under medication," Estrosi said in a media briefing outside the church, according to Radio France Internationale.